-A cartographer designs, checks and updates geographical information in the form of maps and charts, which can be printed or digital.
-They usually specialise in land, marine or air cartography.
+A cartographer designs, checks and updates geographical information in the form of maps and charts.
+They work in either land, marine or air cartography.
 They may also be called geographical information system (GIS) technicians.

 As a cartographer you could be: